 Alternatives to strict monogamy can productively fulfill the needs of one or both partners, but this solution is only appropriate when everyone involved is in agreement.
-A sex therapist can mediate discussions surrounding these encoutners and help both partners find the boundaries that make them feel seen and respected.
+An online sex therapist can mediate discussions surrounding these encounters and help both partners find the boundaries that make them feel seen and respected.

 5. Recovering Low Libido or Sexual Interest

 One or both partners may discover that over time, their libido isn’t quite as strong as it once was.
 They may struggle to feel aroused or maintain sexual interest in their partner.

 Sex therapy provides a safe space to discuss issues of libido and uncover ways that you can get back to a happy, regular sex life.
 Your AASECT certified sex therapist may encourage sensate focus exercises, in which both partners become acquainted (or reacquainted) with one another’s bodies in a gradual and healthy way.

 6. Discussing or Exploring Sexual Orientation or Gender Identity

 There is no single path to exploring or discovering one’s sexual orientation or gender identity.
 Coming out to an already-established partner can feel intimidating for some partners.

 For example, you may wonder if your partner will understand how you came to recognize your bisexual or queer identity while in a relationship.
 You may worry that they won’t know how to react if you tell them that your gender identity is not what you or they once thought it was.
 With the help of a sex therapist, you can seek sex therapy to have these conversations in a space where you feel safe and supported and your partner can ask questions without overstepping your boundaries or causing harm.